Skip to content

 Where Is Hard Surface Modeling Used?

-3D modeling, especially hard surface modeling is used in many industries, including vehicle design, product design, architecture, jewelry, industrial design, prop design, virtual worlds, engineering, medicine, and robotics.
+3D modeling services, especially hard surface modeling is used in many industries, including vehicle design, product design, architecture, jewelry, industrial design, prop design, virtual worlds, engineering, medicine, and robotics.

 Its ability to create precise forms is heavily utilized in many industries, from game art and 3D animation services to medical and engineering.
 It is used to add modifications to an imported mode, create more complicated shapes, and draft or make a fillet between faces.